ClubCedille/pypdf2_structures/README.md

 It takes an object structure and a file writing stream (mode `a`, `a+`, `r+`, `w` ou `w+`) as arguments to make a text representation of the structure.
-The indentation indicates which objects are contained in others.
+The indentation indicates which objects contain other ones.
 A third parameter allows to limit the depth of the structure's exploration.
 The objects beyond the depth limit are not included in the stream and are represented by `[...]`.
 There is an exception though: if the objet at the depth level just after the